hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > How awkward or how foolish guests appear.
 >
-> Such teachers say their companies they chuse,
+> Such teachers say their companies they choose,
 >
-> "And Balls are quite select" — ye ne'er refuse
+> "And Balls are quite select" — ye never refuse
 >
-> For pay, servants, 'prentices, or peddling jews;
+> For pay, servants, apprentices, or peddling Jews;
 >
 > Take all who come, money's their only aim,
 >